abought/imputationserver/docs/getting-started.md

 ![](images/share-data01.png)

 A new dialog appears which provides you the private link.
-Click on the tab **wget command** to get a copy & paste ready command that can be used on Linux or MacOS to download the file in you terminal:
+Click on the tab **wget command** to get a copy & paste ready command that can be used on Linux or MacOS to download the file via the command-line.

 ### Download all results at once